Icinga/icinga-doc/markdown/en/eventhandlers.md

 Event handlers are executed when a service or host:

--   Is in a SOFT problem state

--   Initially goes into a HARD problem state

--   Initially recovers from a SOFT or HARD problem state

 SOFT and HARD states are described in detail [here](statetypes.md "5.8.
 State Types") .